Bekalah/cathedral/README_RENDERER.md

 - `data/palette.json` - editable ND-safe palette.
 If missing, the renderer falls back to embedded colors and paints a gentle inline notice.
 - `data/palettes/` - optional curated palettes to copy over `data/palette.json`.

-- `index.html` – entry point with a 1440x900 canvas, palette loader, and ND-safe status copy.
-- `js/helix-renderer.mjs` – pure ES module that draws the Vesica field, Tree-of-Life scaffold, Fibonacci curve, and static double-helix lattice in that order.
-- `data/palette.json` – editable palette file.
-Remove it to test the inline fallback notice; the renderer stays safe.

 ## Rendered Layers
 1. **Vesica field** – Seven by nine circle lattice using constants 7 and 9 for grounding repetition.
 2. **Tree-of-Life scaffold** – Ten sephirot nodes with twenty-two connective paths.
 Layout ratios weave constants 3, 7, 9, 11, 22, 33, 99, and 144.